-Last week, a client of mine asked me to develop a list of potential interview questions for her to review prior to being flown to the West Coast for a major job opportunity.
-Listed below are the ten I formulated, accompanied by commentary that I hope will broaden their applicability from simply interview preparation to shedding light on the unique strengths, interests, and personal qualities you wish to further develop as you pursue your career.
+I’m often asked for a list of potential interview questions.
+Listed below are some particularly important ones, accompanied by commentary that I hope will broaden their applicability from simply interview preparation to shedding light on the unique strengths, interests, and personal qualities you wish to further develop as you pursue your career.
 While these questions are targeted to people who already have significant workplace experience, they will also be useful for someone seeking to choose a first career path.

 1) What are the qualities about you that have contributed most to your success?

 This is a question that will help an interviewer gauge whether what you value about yourself is a quality likely to be a good fit with the organization’s culture and your boss and team.
 Answering it (and the one below) for yourself can help guide you towards a more fulfilling career path as you begin to outline criteria against which a future career choice can be judged (e.g. “attention to detail” and “good at following through” might suggest that you consider project management, while “leadership abilities” or “creativity” might point you away from administrative occupations).

 2) What quality / qualities have stood in the way of even greater success?

 Careful answering this one – it’s another way of asking “What’s your greatest weakness?”
 However you choose to answer, be sure to emphasize that you have already invested a significant amount of time and effort in reducing the obstacle to even greater success.
 So you might say “I have been quick to agree to meet deadlines without carefully thinking through the likelihood of being able to meet them.
 Realizing that my word is super valuable, I have practiced giving greater thought to how realistic a commitment may be, and to clearly communicating that there’s a possibility that a requested deadline could be missed.

 3) What would most co-workers say about you?